-- □ Communicate the success of data governance interventions to staff to ensure that they understand how the data governance program aligns with the agency's strategic objectives and that they support the program. - □ Repeat the process.
-As with all large and complex projects, the key to success is to start small, address a well-defined business problem, communicate the outcomes of the data governance approach to staff, and repeat the process and allow the scope of the program to scale gradually.
+Repeat the process.
+As with all large and complex projects, the key to success is to start small, address a well-defined problem, communicate the outcomes of the intervention to staff, and repeat the process and allow the program to scale gradually.